CHOOSE A SIZE AND MEDIUM

 COMPLETING YOUR PORTRAIT

-I will send you photographs of the completed portrait and if you are happy I will then ask for the remaining 50% to be paid - this final payment is required before the portrait is sent.
+I will send you photographs of the completed portrait and make sure you are happy with the final result - the final payment is required before the portrait is sent.

 *I will ask for your delivery address for shipping purposes only, your